meganlavengood/musi216/docs/lessons-leitmotif.md

 Contrast this with [the “Shire” theme](https://www.youtube.com/watch?v=IlmiRndxkU8), which represents the hobbits.
 The hobbits are the main protagonists of *The Lord of the Rings*; we are meant to identify with them as regular folk (as opposed to the elves, dwarves, orcs, and even humans in the *Lord of the Rings* universe).
 The harmony is simple and functional; the melody is firmly major.
 Notably, it avoids *fa* (4̂) except as a brief upper neighbor embellishment.

-These themes saturate the first two films, and even most of the third, creating a sound world in which fa is reliably raised to fi in several themes signifying the supernatural, and the most down-to-earth theme—that of the Hobbits—avoids fa and fi alike.
+These themes saturate the first two films, and even most of the third, creating a sound world in which *fa* is reliably raised to *fi* in several themes signifying the supernatural, and the most down-to-earth theme—that of the Hobbits—avoids *fa* and *fi* alike.

 ![The Shire](/images/shire.png)

 ### Into the West

-The final leitmotif of the Lord of the Rings trilogy is “Into the West” (**Example 2**), introduced in the third film, *The Lord of the Rings: Return of the King* (2003).
+The final leitmotif of the *Lord of the Rings* trilogy is “Into the West” (**Example 2**), introduced in the third film, *The Lord of the Rings: Return of the King* (2003).
 Note that this leitmotif repeatedly uses fa–mi as a melodic motive—”inverting the earlier ♯4̂–5̂ motive and filling in the ‘Shire’ theme’s missing 4̂” (298).
 Emotionally, this leitmotif signifies the end of the central good-versus-evil drama of the trilogy and a return to normalcy for the Hobbits (and everyone else).

 <iframe loading="lazy" width="100%" height="394" src="https://musescore.com/user/32728834/scores/7085858/embed" frameborder="0" allowfullscreen="" allow="autoplay; fullscreen" style="max-width: 100%; max-height: 2403px;"></iframe>

-<figcaption>**Example 2.** "Into the West" emphasizes *fa*.</figcaption>
+<figcaption><b>Example 2.</b> "Into the West" emphasizes <i>fa</i>.</figcaption>

 The leitmotif appears in full during the emotional scene when [Frodo sails into the West](https://youtu.be/qTstBMkeAH8?t=235), leaving behind the other Hobbits (most importantly, Sam, his closest companion) to journey to the Undying Lands, where the Elves live out their days after their time on Middle Earth.